jbmilgrom/blogg/src/post/functional-programming-and-identity-state-and-time.md

 Objects are intuitive in large part because they are consistent with a familiar model for time.
 Objects change — as we discussed, the notion of an “object,” having parts that change without changing the identity of the whole, articulates this ability.
 The flip-side to change is time.
 Since objects change, _when_ an object is examined is vital to the examination, it goes without saying.

 Look no further than the object representations of our computer programs.
-The “having parts that can change without changing the identity of the whole” quality of `bankAccount` in our ATM program, for example, is implemented by `withdraw`.
+The “having parts that can change without changing the identity of the whole” quality of `bankAccount` in our ATM program, for example, is implemented by `withdraw`, in our bank account example.

 ```ts
 class BankAccount {